 MICA will host educational opportunities in theater, music, dance, and art with its classrooms, rehearsal rooms, and movement and art studios.
-It will be home to classes from Youth Theatre Northwest, the Academy of Music Northwest, Music Works Northwest, Musical Mind Studio, The Children’s Dance Conservatory, the Mercer Island Visual Arts League, Russian Chamber Music Foundation of Seattle, and others.
+It will be home to classes from Youth Theatre Northwest, Music Works Northwest, Musical Mind Studio, The Children’s Dance Conservatory, the Mercer Island Visual Arts League, Russian Chamber Music Foundation of Seattle, and others.

 This project is on a fast track.
 We need your help as a supporter of the arts and the community of Mercer Island.
 MICA’s ambitious plan is to raise the majority of capital funding by early 2017, and have a construction timeline of approximately 18 months.